 - 1. Remind students that in the Topic discussion phase, the examiner is trying to get the candidate to use the language of the grade, and that each comment they make, or question they ask is usually focussed on one of the functions. - 2.
 Give them a copy of Worksheet 1, and give them 5 minutes to complete the table with the bullet points written on the board.
-Not all of them can be matched to the function. - 3.
+Not all of them can be matched to the function.
+This is largely because the topic wasn't discursive so it was difficult for the examiner. - 3.
 Point out that the bullet points could be used to elicit more than one function.
 Tell students that there is not necessarily a right or wrong answer as we can't be sure how the candidate will respond. - 4.
 After, get them to check in pairs and confirm the answers.
 See the answers section for a suggestion of how it could be completed.
 Encourage the students to think about questions/statements the examiner could have used to elicit the other functions.